cmungall/sparqlprog_wikidata/README.md

 Currently on a small subset of the overall Wikidata schema is exposed, mostly a subset focused around life science and geoscience/geographic use cases.
 More can be added on request.
+It is also very to easy for you to do this locally, and pull requests are welcome.
+Just edit the file [sparqlprog_wikidata.pl](https://www.swi-prolog.org/pack/file_details/sparqlprog_wikidata/prolog/sparqlprog_wikidata.pl)

 In future we may translate the entire Wikidata model (i.e. all classes and properties) into sparqlprog predicates.